I was lucky enough to attend the Thinking Digital Conference at The Sage, Gateshead (Across the river from Newcastle upon Tyne) in the UK.

 Now you will need to bear with me as the topic does become food related, but Dr Li explained that most diseases – including all Cancers, Parkinson’s, and Arthritis – all rely on manipulating the process of Angiogenesis for their own sinister gain.

-Dr Li argued – with considerable evidence – that by treating Patient’s with Angiogenesis creams, injections and pills which reduces or reverses the changes these mutations cause on Angiogenesis he could treat these diseases better than Chemotherapy or Surgery often could.
+Dr Li argued – with considerable evidence – that by treating Patient’s with Angiogenesis creams, injections and pills which can reduce or reverses these mutations caused by Angiogenesis he could treat these diseases better than Chemotherapy or Surgery often could.

 Now that’s a huge claim there, but as a respected Doctor who seemed willing to provide strong evidence – I really began to take an interest.